sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(hasProducts).toBe(true)
 -->

-Both, `value !== ''` and `products.length > 0` already return boolean values, so we can avoid using the ternary operator:
+Both `value !== ''` and `products.length > 0` already return boolean values, so we can avoid using the ternary operator:

 ```js
 const value = '';